sage-code/maj/alphabet.md

 **Palette: n*

 Letter "n" is soft when followed by vowel in middle of words.
 It becomes like Spanish "ñ".
 IPA symbol for this sound is: "ɲ".
+If this rule is not fullw, "n" without softening is acceptable.

 **Practice IPA:**